zaldre/blog/content/posts/gateway.md

 ### Creating routes ###

-Now for the fun part, creating routes for your applications.
+Now for the fun part - creating routes for your applications.
 Each application gets its own HTTPRoute resource.
-Let's start with a simple example, my stats dashboard, which is accessible from both internal and external networks:
+Let's start with a simple example—my stats dashboard, which is accessible from both internal and external networks:

 {{< code "gateway/stats-route.yml" "yaml" >}}